Nepal Tourist Visa:

 Learn About Altitude Sickness

 Your primary purpose is to visit the Mardi Himal Base Camp at 4,500 meters above sea level, to enjoy close views of Mardi Peak (5,587m), Fishtail Peak (6,993m), and other 7,000- and 8,000-meter peaks.
-While reaching such a high altitude as Mardi Himal base camp, the risk of altitude sickness remains high due to the low level of oxygen in the air.
-Due to the effect of high altitude, some trekkers experience symptoms of altitude sickness such as difficulty in breathing, fatigue, headache, nausea, or dizziness.
+While reaching such a high altitude as Mardi Himal Base Camp, the risk of altitude sickness remains high due to the low level of oxygen in the air.
+At high altitudes, trekkers may experience altitude sickness symptoms such as breathlessness, fatigue, and dizziness, but being aware can help ensure a safe journey.

-These AMS symptoms can occur to anyone above an altitude of 3,000m.
-If you or someone on your team experiences AMS, they must immediately inform the trekking guide before it turns into HACE and HAPE.
+These AMS symptoms can occur in anyone above an altitude of 3,000m.
+If you or someone on your team experiences AMS, they must immediately inform the trekking guide before it turns into a deadly form of AMS, such as HACE or HAPE.

-How To Prevent alitude sickness during Mardi Himal Trek
+How to Prevent altitude sickness during Mardi Himal Trek

 - Avoid walking too fast during the trek, as gaining altitude too quickly increases the risk of altitude sickness.